Tag: Trump

 On Tuesday evening, a few hours after the president’s inflammatory press conference defending white nationalist protesters in Charlottesville, the office issued an “evening communications briefing,” which was passed along to me by a Republican congressional aide.
 It encourages members to echo the president’s line, contending that “both sides … acted inappropriately, and bear some responsibility.”

 Oh yes.
-Driving a car at speed into a crowd … Read the rest
+Driving a car at speed into a crowd of people is “inappropriate,” and the people who dented the car when it smashed into them are equally at fault.

 I posted that collection of statements by departing CEOs just a little late: Trump has dissolved the councils.